 United were never going to give up that easily, however, as Bryan Robson headed home to equalise ten minutes from the interval before Mark Hughes gave the team in white the lead in the second-half.

 With their cup dreams slipping away, manager Steve Coppell, a former Man United player himself, sent on Ian Wright with twenty minutes to go.
-The striker had played just four times in the previous 22 matches due to injury, but he still possessed the class to turn the game on its head one more time.
+The striker had played just four times in the previous 22 matches due to injury, but he still possessed the class to turn the game on its head.

 Within three minutes of coming on he turned the United defenders inside out to equalise and send the match into extra-time.
 Two minutes after the restart he slid in at the back post to sensationally give Palace the lead for a second time.